 - Regular nebulised antipseudomonal treatment also improves lung function and reduces the frequency of exacerbations of infection in people with cystic fibrosis.

 Many nebulised drugs are employed in palliative care but few indications are based on published evidence.
 However, regular nebulised normal saline helps to loosen tenacious secretions, may reduce breathlessness and is unlikely to do harm.
-There is also anecdotal evidence to support the use of nebulised opioids in patients with dyspnoea related to cancer and but this has not been supported in clinical trials.
+There is also anecdotal evidence to support the use of nebulised opioids in patients with dyspnoea related to cancer but this has not been supported in clinical trials.

 - Nebulisers should be cleaned daily in regular usage and after each use in intermittent use.